FactusConsulting/VagrantK8SCluster/README.md

 Try running kubectl get node and see if you can see the new nodes and wait a few minutes untill they report a ready state.

 When you have nodes reporting ready, you have a running cluster.

+### Testing the windows node

+The windows worker starts up with a Windows 2022 base image, so all containers running on that needs to be windows 2022 containers as the container kernel must match the base image kernel major version.
+Eg. 2019->2019 and 2022->2022
+The container network defined in the Controlplane nodes have been set to Calico as this is the only RKE2 overlay network that supports Windows worker nodes.

+After starting the windows node, to see if windows nodes has a working network setup, you can deploy the test webserver fround in the scripts/windowsguests folder.
+This deploys a simple webserver listening on a nodeport on the cluster.
+Check the kubernetes service to get the nodeport.
+In this example  `default   win-webserver   NodePort   10.43.215.179  80►30744` the nodeport in use is `30744`.
+So go to any node on the cluster and query port 30744 to get a response from the webserver.
+Like this:   `http://cp11:30744`  or `http://192.168.56.31:30744`.
+You should get a simple https response as defined in the deployment.

+Be patient with the deployment.
+The size of Windows Server Core containers measure in the Gb's compared to linux containers.
+It will take a few minutes to pull down that container image on the windows node.

 ### Usefull RKE2 commands